TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 3/Deuteronomy 3.29.md

 ---

-So we abode in the valley over against Beth-peor.
+So we stayed in the valley over against Beth Peor.